turingschool/front-end-curriculum/projects/memoize.md

 ## Local Storage

-* Your application should have a use-case for persisting client-side information
+* Your application should have a use-case for persisting information client-side

+## README

+Your README should include the following, in this order:

+- Abstract at the top (A sentence or two describing the project)
+- Install/Setup instructions
+- Everything else (must include wireframes and screenshot/GIF of finished project)

 ## Topic